XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Assembling & Disassembling.md

 	objdump -M intel --no-show-raw-insn --no-addresses -d [filename]

-Sometimes you may other fields from the disassembled file, as the -d flag only gives us .text
+Sometimes you may other fields from the disassembled file, as the -d flag only gives us the instructions.
+Use the -s & -j flags to specify a section of the code you want to dump, for example:

 The below will will dump strings from the .data section of the assembly